thomasklbg/thomasklbg.github.io/_pages/about.md

 ## News

-- **11/2024**: I'll visit the University of Chicago before NeurIPS and give a talk on [**Strategic Interactive Decision-Making**](https://cs.uchicago.edu/events/event/thomas-kleine-buening-oxford-strategic-interactive-decision-making/) on Dec 5.
+- **11/2024**: I'm visiting the University of Chicago before NeurIPS and will give a talk on [**Strategic Interactive Decision-Making**](https://cs.uchicago.edu/events/event/thomas-kleine-buening-oxford-strategic-interactive-decision-making/) on Dec 5.
 Let me know if you're around and want to meet :)
 - **07/2024**: We're organizing the ICML 2024 Workshop on [**Models of Human Feedback for AI Alignment**](https://sites.google.com/view/mhf-icml2024){:target="_blank"}.
 09/2024: Recordings are now available [**here**](https://icml.cc/virtual/2024/workshop/29943){:target="_blank"}.
 - **06/2024**: [**Environment Design for Inverse Reinforcement Learning**](https://arxiv.org/pdf/2210.14972v3){:target="_blank"} has been accepted at ICML 2024 and selected for an Oral Presentation!